inthesum/Flye/docs/USAGE.md

 ### Running only Flye polisher

-To polish an existing assembly, you can run Flye polisher as a standalone tool using --polish-target.
+To polish an existing assembly, you can run Flye polisher as a standalone tool using `--polish-target`.
 Paths to reads are specified similarly to the assembly mode, and bam file could also be proveded instead of reads (the mapping stage in this case will be skipped).